eoinahern/MeteorApp/README.md

 # MeteorApp
-using nasa's data on all meteor collisions with earth since 2011
+using nasa's data on all meteor collisions with earth since 2011.

+first screen

+sorts data and displays in sequential order from largest to smallest mass of the meteorite In a recyclerview.

+Second screen

+displays relevant date of the meteorite. including geolocation. a google map of with a pin locating where it landed, mass etc.

+Architecture Overview

 Broke down the application into 3 layers.
 Data, Domain, Presentation. this is essentially a variation on DDD.